Ski & Sail in Svalbard: The Edge of the World

 Svalbard, the edge of the world

-This chunk of land in the middle of the Arctic Ocean is where you’ll be skiing & sailing for 8 to 10 days.
-When you’re that north, we’re no longer talking about a ski & sail trip, we’re talking about a ski & sail expedition.
-It is one of those places where your imagination wanders to when you’re looking at the world map.
+It’s this chunk of land in the middle of the Arctic Ocean where you’ll be skiing and sailing for 8 days.
+When you’re that north, we’re no longer talking about a ski & sail trip.
+We’re talking about a ski & sail expedition.
+It’s rugged, remote, and wild out there—but our comfy and warm sailboat provides all the comfort that you’ll need.

 - COBALT SKY